 Medication Counselling: Pharmacists can offer advice to patients on how to take their medications correctly, any drug interactions, and any other queries or worries they may have.

-Technology and Infrastructure:
+Technology and Infrastructure:TECHNOLOGY AND INFRASTRUCTURE:

 Technology developments have been essential to the creation and adoption of telepharmacy.
 Telecommunications technology is used in telepharmacy to link pharmacists and clients.
 This covers the use of electronic health records, secure chat platforms, video conferencing, and remote access to pharmacy and prescription management software.
 In order to ensure seamless communication and information exchange, pharmacists should have access to dependable internet connections as well as the necessary technology and software.
 It gets over geographical limitations and makes healthcare more accessible.

-some key telepharmacy technologies and infrastructure components:
+SOME KEY TELEPHARMACY TECHNOLOGIES AND INFRASTRUCTURE COMPONENTS:

 Telecommunication Network: Telepharmacy is built on a solid and secure communications network.
 It comprises both conventional telephone lines and internet-based technologies.
 Real-time video conferencing, data transfer, and access to patient records and medical data all require fast internet connections.